12 Era of Bad Feelings

 He couldn’t.
 Madison limited the embargo to just Britain and France, rather than all of Europe, and it started to have some effect, but still not enough.
 Meantime, American smugglers started getting flak from across the Atlantic.
 Many British merchants had been willing to look the other way as American runners undercut their business because they held U.S. Treasury notes (bonds) and illicit trade indirectly helped ensure the health of the U.S. National Bank.
 But by 1811, those notes were paid off.
 With no stake in America, they pressed Parliament to defend Britain’s mercantilist shipping interests.

 The larger truth was that the U.S. had never really gotten out from under the British thumb.
 Despite agreements to the contrary in 1783 ending the Revolution and the Jay Treaty of 1795, Redcoats remained in western forts where they forged Native American alliances to block American settlers.
 In 1811, Americans led by William Henry Harrison destroyed the village of Prophetstown in the Battle of Tippecanoe in Indiana Territory, motivating Shawnee leaders Tecumseh and Tenskwatawa to seek an alliance with the British.
 Meanwhile, the Royal Navy kidnapped American sailors in the Atlantic and impressed around 8k into service.
-The British claimed the captives were deserters they were returning to service, which was often the case since sailors could make more money on American merchant ships.
+The British claimed the captives were deserters they were returning to service, which was often the case since their sailors could make more money on American merchant ships.

 War of 1812 Map